You Should Have Left: Production

 In March 2018, it was announced Kevin Bacon would star in the film, with David Koepp directing and writing, based on the novel of the same name by Daniel Kehlmann; Koepp and Bacon had previously collaborated on the 1999 film Stir of Echoes.
 Jason Blum served as a producer under his Blumhouse Productions banner.
 In June 2018, Amanda Seyfried joined the cast of the film.

 Filming took place at various locations in Wales, including at the Life House in Llanbister, Radnorshire.

-Shooting also took place in Jersey City, New Jersey.
+Shooting also took place in Cresskill and Jersey City, New Jersey.

 Music

 The film's score was composed by Geoff Zanelli.
 Back Lot Music released the soundtrack on June 18, 2020, coinciding with the film's streaming release.

 Release

-You Should Have Left was released digitally via PVOD on June 18, 2020 by Universal Pictures.
+You Should Have Left was released digitally via PVOD on June 18, 2020, by Universal Pictures.
 Universal decided to forego the film's originally scheduled theatrical release in the United States and Canada due to movie theater closures since mid-March, because of COVID-19 pandemic restrictions.